Listen to this article

 1. Pick the Right Projects

-2. Delegate to the Right Person
+2. Pick the Right Person

-1. The person’s skillset (i.e., product design, finance, etc.)
+1. The person’s skillset (i.e., design, marketing, finance, etc.)

-2. The experience level of the person
+2. The person’s experience level

 3. Provide Clear Guidance